 The PSJH team reviewed everything from ERP reporting/ visualization modules to very technical solutions that included AI.
 They chose Visier as their people analytics solution since it provided a ‘facilitated journey’ that would drive their organization towards a data-driven culture more quickly.

 Further, they found Visier was the strongest solution that looked beyond the HR lens.
 It proved capable of incorporating business outcomes like patient safety, quality of care, and financial budgets, and marrying this information with people data to create a complete picture–essential to the strategic decision-making they aimed for.

 Making the business case

 The Workforce Intelligence team needed to demonstrate that a people analytics technology investment would generate hard cost-savings.
 First, they identified savings from not having to expand physical hardware to support and expand Tableau usage.
 Then they showed how leader and analyst working hours could be redirected to higher value activities by reducing or removing the time spent seeking and cleaning basic information.

 The team also showed the anticipated returns from reducing turnover and optimizing workforce spend using Visier.
-Providence’s legacy analytics tools made it difficult for leaders to understand the individual actions they needed to take.
+PSJH’s legacy analytics tools made it difficult for leaders to understand the individual actions they needed to take.
 This hindered meaningful decisions that could translate to improved financial returns.

 Further, some of the core features of Visier, like the resignation drivers chart, filled a known critical need that would have been slow and expensive to develop internally.
-Finally, the ability to combine Providence’s historical data with Visier’s impressive planning module created financial opportunities in pipeline creation and workforce planning.
+Finally, the ability to combine PSJH’s historical data with Visier’s impressive planning module created financial opportunities in pipeline creation and workforce planning.

 It takes a village